Deterrence

 But punishment is not the best method for motivating.
 Reward is.
 For staff, that can be some sort of shared bonus for successful loss reduction.
 It can be recognition for a good job.
 It can be a group benefit.

 For individuals, those rewards are meaningful, one on one.
-When there is a group reward or loss of reward because of n obvious failure to act, the lack of reward to the group applies social pressure to the few who have failed to contribute, but the success of the individuals in a group bonds the group together when they share a reward.
+When there is a group reward or loss of reward because of an obvious failure to act, the lack of reward to the group applies social pressure to the few who have failed to contribute, but the success of the individuals in a group bonds the group together when they share a reward.

 Immediacy and effectiveness: two tools that are underutilized in deterring theft.